Durham Anthropology graduates have excellent employment prospects in a wide range of possible careers

 Career Opportunities and Employability

-Durham Anthropology graduates leave our programmes with great employment opportunities.
-In the latest HESA survey [Guardian University Guide 2012] Durham Anthropology was recognised as having a 76% employment rate, the highest amongst amongst anthropology departments in the UK returning such statistics.
+Durham Anthropology graduates leave our programmes with excellent employment prospects.
+In the latest HESA survey [Guardian University Guide 2014] Durham Anthropology was recognised as having a 66% employment rate 6 months after graduation, the 2nd highest amongst anthropology departments in the UK returning such statistics.

 With an anthropology degree our students acquire a knowledge base which is both fascinating and useful as well as having an unusual mix of intellectual and practical skills.
 This combination is much sought after by employers worldwide and particularly so where creativity, curiosity and the ability to understand human culture and society are at a premium - which, in practice, is in most situations.

 Our graduates use their anthropology directly in fields such as health, community work, conservation, education, international development, culture and heritage.
-A significant number progress into careers which apparently have no direct link to Anthropology but which nonetheless utilise the broad understanding of human society and behaviour and the many important transferable skills that come with the study of Anthropology.
-Employment fields falling into this category include: advertising, publishing, journalism, human resource management, public relations, finance, law, consultancy and marketing.
+A significant number progress into careers which at first sight have no direct link to Anthropology but which nonetheless utilise the broad understanding of human society and behaviour and the many important transferable skills that come with the study of Anthropology.
+Employment fields falling into this category include advertising, publishing, journalism, human resource management, public relations, finance, law, consultancy and marketing.

 The Anthropology degree gives you a thorough grounding in anthropology: offering interesting optional modules enabling you to explore people's customs, health care systems and cultures all over the world both past and present.
 I feel lucky to have found a degree that grabbed my interest from the onset.
 Since graduating, I’ve qualified as a teacher and as a Careers Advisor working in graduate positions.Jane Gemmel, BA (Hons) Anthropology